Fair Market Value (FMV): What Is It and How Do You Calculate It?

 What is fair market value?

-The official definition of fair market value used by the Internal Revenue Service states that, “Fair market value is the price that would be agreed on between a willing buyer and a willing seller, with neither being required to act, and both having reasonable knowledge of the relevant facts.”
+The official definition of FMV used by the Internal Revenue Service states, “Fair market value is the price that would be agreed on between a willing buyer and a willing seller, with neither being required to act, and both having reasonable knowledge of the relevant facts.”

-This means there’s no pressure to buy or sell the home, and both sides have the same information about a property for making a sound financial decision.
+This means there’s no pressure to buy or sell the home, and both sides have the same information about a property to make a sound financial decision.

-To put it another way, fair market value doesn’t necessarily represent the home’s value.
+To put it another way, FMV doesn’t necessarily represent the home’s value.
 Instead, it is somewhat hypothetical.
 It represents the estimated amount of money a buyer and seller would likely agree upon through negotiations and under normal conditions.

 When might a home not sell for fair market value?

-There may be times when a home is sold above or below its fair market value.
-For example, if a homeowner is facing an expensive family medical emergency and can’t make their mortgage payment, or they need cash immediately to pay hospital bills, that is not a normal or typical selling condition.
-The homeowner might be compelled to sell the house below its fair market value.
+There may be times when a home is sold above or below its FMV.
+For example, if a homeowner is facing an expensive family medical emergency and can’t make their mortgage payment or needs cash immediately to pay hospital bills, that is not a normal or typical selling condition.
+The homeowner might be compelled to sell the house below its FMV.

-Essentially, if either party is reacting to outside pressures — medical emergency, loss of a job, death in the family — while buying or selling a home, the home’s price point might drift away from its fair market value.
+Essentially, if either party is reacting to outside pressures, such as a medical emergency, loss of a job, or death in the family, while buying or selling a home, the home’s price point might drift away from its FMV.

 5 ways to determine your home’s fair market value